mdelcarlo/es-future/ES6/09-string-methods/index.md

 I'm going to show you where that would be useful for using .repeat(), which allows you to take a string, and repeat it.
 You can just call .repeat() and it's going to repeat that string over and over and over again.

 Where is that useful?
 Sometimes we have some words here.
-I'm going to take my Epictetus, Non fiction and crimson red, and if I wanted to display the variables in a terminal or something, but I want to right align them.
+I'm going to take my Epictetus, Non fiction and manual of living, and if I wanted to display the variables in a terminal or something, but I want to right align them.
 How would that work?
 I'd have to just put a whole bunch of padding in, depending on how long this was and how much space will be used, kind of like this:

                  Epictetus
                   Non fiction